ScarlettYellow/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-09-16"
   date_end = ""
-  description = "An honor given to the outstanding students selected by the school."
+  description = "An honor given to the distinguished students selected by the school."

 [[item]]
   organization = "COMAP"